 You can opt for private tours or small-group tours.
 Customizing the dinner cruise is easy, with options of food, drink, entertainment and cruise duration.

-We arrived at the dock at about 6:30 pm to take the ride to cruise through Danube.
+We arrived at the dock at about 6:30 pm local time for your dinner cruise in the river Danube.

 This picture was taken at the dock, leading to the ferry.